-An incident response plan in place, ready to go in the event of an attack.
-A good response plan should detail exactly what needs to get done as soon as you discover a data breach.
-Your first response to a security breach should include taking all the computers offline and notifying the proper people to deal with the breach, either your in-house IT team or the outside IT firm in charge of your computer security.
-Your human resources and customer relations teams also need to be notified.
-The most important information to find out as quickly as possible is the exact nature of the breach, the extent of the damage, and who’s responsible for the breach.
+An incident response plan guides your actions in the event of an attack, detailing exactly what you and your team need to do as soon as you discover a data breach.
+Your first response to a security breach should include taking all the computers offline and notifying the proper people to deal with the breach, whether it’s your in-house IT team or the outside IT firm in charge of your computer security.
+You should also notify your human resources and customer relations teams immediately.
+It’s important to find out the exact nature of the breach, discover the extent of the damage, and determine who’s responsible for the breach as quickly as possible.

-When creating your response plan, you may want to create responses for a few different levels of data breaches, with detailed response steps laid out for each type of breach.
+When developing your response plan, it’s a good idea to write up responses for various levels of data breaches, laying out detailed response steps for each type of breach.

 A basic step in preventing any more damage is changing all passwords.
-If you’ve lost bank account details or credit card numbers, it’s a good idea to contact those institutions and lock or close those accounts.
-Finally, put out a fraud alert on your personal and business credit reports, and consider signing up for credit monitoring.
+If you misplace bank account details or lose credit card numbers, it’s a good idea to contact those institutions to have the accounts locked or closed.
+Finally, you might put out a fraud alert on your personal and business credit reports or consider signing up for credit monitoring.

-Even if your company is not in the public eye on a worldwide scale like Deloitte, you may still have to deal with public relations issues related to the security breach.
-If the local press reports on the breach, be prepared to answer questions.
-Explain the steps you are taking to avoid future breaches, and most importantly, be ready to show what you are doing to minimize any exposure to loss for your clients.
+Even if your company isn’t in the public eye on a worldwide or even nationwide scale, you may still have to deal with public relations issues related to the security breach.
+If the local press reports on the story, be prepared to answer questions.
+Explain the steps you’re taking to avoid future breaches, and most importantly, demonstrate what you’re doing to minimize any exposure to loss for your clients.

-If your customers’ data has been compromised, you need to tell them about the situation before they hear about it from somebody else.
-You might take a cue from other companies that have navigated these disasters in the past for a cue on an appropriate response.
+If the breach results in compromised customer data, it’s imperative that you tell them about the situation before they hear it from someone else.
+Look into companies that have successfully navigated these disasters in the past for a cue on an appropriate response.
 Consider offering your clients free credit monitoring and identify theft protection.
-Acting quickly and straightforwardly is essential if you want to hold on to your clients and protect your brand image.
+By acting quickly and exercising honesty, you may hold onto your clients and protect your brand image.

 Preventing Future Attacks

-After a cyber attack or a data breach, consider it a sign that you need to step up security to protect your business.
-Make sure you’re using two-step verification for signing into accounts with sensitive information is a good basic security step.
+When your business suffers a cyber attack or a data breach, consider it a sign that you need to step up security to protect your business and clients.
+Using two-step verification for signing into accounts with sensitive information is a good basic security step.
 Consider encrypting your data as an additional security feature.
 You can ensure you have copies of all information by backing up information to a secure cloud server or offline hard drive.
 It’s also important to keep your antivirus software updated and monitor your system for issues.
-You may want to consider hiring an IT security expert or working with a data security consultant can help to improve data security within your business.
+Hiring an in-house IT security expert or working with a data security consultant can help to improve data security within your business.

-As an accountant, you have lots of sensitive client information.
-As a business owner, you also have lots of sensitive information related to your employees and your business.
-You need to take steps to protect all your data, and in case a breach happens, you need to be ready to deal with it.
+As an accountant and business owner, you have a lot of personal client data and sensitive information related to your employees and your business.
+You need to take steps to protect all your data, and in case a breach happens, it’s important that you be ready to deal with it.
 Using a secure, reliable software program is a good start.
 QuickBooks Online Accountant offers powerful tools for accounting professionals.
 Sign up for free.